OussamaKasraoui/MERN-SHOPS/README.md

 # frontend Folder
-in this folders resides the client side dependencies, I suppose you had already cloned the project and, so in your Commande Line make sure you are in MERN-SHOPS directory then:
+in this folders resides the client side dependencies, I suppose you had already cloned the project, so in your Commande Line make sure you are in MERN-SHOPS directory then:
 ```bash
 1 - cd frontend